The FINRA Statute of Limitations applies to claims and disputes that arise under the rules, regulations, or statutes administered by FINRA.

 How Long Do I Have to File a Claim Against My Broker?

 Filing your claim as soon as possible is the best way to protect your legal rights.
 Simply because FINRA agreed to arbitrate a claim within six years does not mean you should wait six years to file.
 Instead, you should be proactive.
-If you suspect that you lost money in the market because of broker fraud, negligence, or an unsuitable transaction, talk with a securities lawyer who has a wealth of knowledge and experience prosecuting financial brokers and advisors for wrongdoing.
+If you suspect that you lost money in the market because of broker fraud, negligence, or an unsuitable transaction, talk with a securities attorney who has a wealth of knowledge and experience prosecuting financial brokers and advisors for wrongdoing.

 What Is FINRA Arbitration?